Revacept (PR-15, GPVI-Fc)

 In a first in man study, all doses were well tolerated, no drug-related adverse events occurred, bleeding time was not prolonged.
 No bleeding complications nor platelet depletion (thrombopenia) were observed.

-A current phase II study in patients with symptomatic carotid artery stenosis, TIA or stroke (NCT01645306) investigates micro-embolic signals in brain arteries (determined by ultrasound), clinical results, MRI tomography, and blood parameters (e. g. platelet aggregation).
-The anticipated patient recruitment has almost been achieved – so far, no relevant adverse effects have been observed.
-Due to the blinded study design, the analysis of efficacy will be done at the end of the trial.
+A phase II study in patients with symptomatic carotid artery stenosis, TIA or stroke (NCT01645306) investigates micro-embolic signals in brain arteries (determined by ultrasound), clinical results, MRI tomography, and blood parameters (e. g. platelet aggregation).
+The anticipated patient recruitment has been achieved – so far, no relevant adverse effects have been observed.
+Due to the blinded study design, the final analysis of efficacy is currently under way.

-A second investigator-initiated phase II clinical study in patients with coronary artery disease (NCT 03312855; EudraCT 2015-000686-32) has been initiated at the team of Prof. Adnan Kastrati, German Heart Center, Munich and the team of Prof. Steffen Massberg, Großhadern Clinic of the Ludwig-Maximilian University, and at further large clinical entities who cooperate within the German Center for Cardiovascular Diseases (DZHK).
+A second investigator-initiated phase II clinical study in patients with coronary artery disease (NCT 03312855; EudraCT 2015-000686-32) has been initiated by the team of Prof. Adnan Kastrati, German Heart Center, Munich and the team of Prof. Steffen Massberg, Großhadern Clinic of the Ludwig-Maximilian University, and at further large clinical entities who cooperate within the German Center for Cardiovascular Diseases (DZHK), and has so far recruited about half of the anticipated patent number.
 To this end, a diagnostic blood test has been developed, which allows for risk stratification of patients.

 Fusion proteins with GPVI-Fc